google/filament/libs/filamentjs/docs/tutorial_redball.md

 scene.setIndirectLight(indirectLight);
 ```

-Phew, that was a lot of boilerplate!
 Filament provides a JavaScript utility to make this simpler,
 simply replace the **create IBL** comment with the following snippet.

 ```js {fragment="create IBL"}